Multivariate Uncertainty Quantification with Tomographic Quantile Forests: Related Work

 \section{Related Work}

 Table~\ref{tb:549gh} summarizes prior work on probabilistic prediction models, with an emphasis on non-neural approaches.
 We briefly review these methods in the following subsections.
-Readers interested in a more comprehensive overview of uncertainty quantification are referred to the survey articles in \autocite{Gneiting2014,Hullermeier2021,Abdar2021,He2023,Gawlikowski2023,Tyralis2024,Klein2024,Wang2025}.
+Readers interested in a more comprehensive overview of uncertainty quantification are referred to the survey articles in Refs.~\cite{Gneiting2014,Hullermeier2021,Abdar2021,He2026,Gawlikowski2023,Tyralis2024,Klein2024,Wang2025}.